SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 violates the restriction against closure parameters being used as arguments.

 If you need to avoid this restriction, mark one of the closures as escaping.
-For information about memory exclusivity, see :doc:`../LanguageGuide/MemorySafety`.
+For information about exclusive access to memory, see :doc:`../LanguageGuide/MemorySafety`.

 .. langref-grammar